Want to understand Agile software development and the tools you need to implement it?

 Scrum is one of the most popular Agile methodologies.

-Most teams use Kanban software development to visualize their project progress and quickly take stock of their deliverables.
+Most project teams use Kanban software development to visualize their project progress and quickly take stock of their deliverables.
 In the Kanban method, all your tasks are laid out on a Kanban board where you can move them around and quickly make adjustments.

 This software development methodology is based on three Agile principles: